Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 Step 14: And Bob's Your Uncle!

 All done.
 Finally!
-I bet you can count with both hands how many people have actually made it this far.
+I bet you can count with both hands how many people have made it this far.
 If you're one of them congratulations!
 Really.
 You deserve it.

 Anyway, thanks for reading my Instructable!
 Check out my profile to see what other projects I've been up to — here are some others you might like: